 Jeff Hamada: How has your style changed in the last few years?

 Linnea Stephan: When I studied photography, I really wanted to be a photojournalist.
-Then I learned about the pace of journalism and knew it wasn’t for me.
 I love street photography so much but I don’t create it as often as I used to.
 I think I decided to take the mood and integrity of those types of pictures and attempted to apply it to portraits that are more composed and controlled.
 A lot of my work is still candid but it’s made very slowly.
 I’ll shoot a music festival for three days but only save one portrait from it that I caught feelings for.
 I am editing myself a lot but recently trying to loosen up again.

 Jeff Hamada: When you were describing some of your landscape-focused work to me, you used the words “quiet” and “pastel”.
 How would you describe the works included here?